 This award was established by Lincoln Community Foundation as a gift to the community.
-It is our intent that the Charity Award will provide the community with an opportunity to recognize individuals for their leadership and philanthropy to our great city.
+The Charity Award will provide an opportunity to recognize individuals for their leadership and philanthropy to our great city.

 An understated, wooden sign with a simple statement hung in Duane Acklie’s office at Crete Carrier Corporation.
 It read, “Always Be A Country Boy.”
 A personal statement that speaks to the Midwestern values of hard work and humility.